Sheet Metal Cutting Operations

 What are Sheet Metal Cutting Operations?

 Sheet metal cutting operations remove the sheet metal material from larger sheets by applying high forces on the cutting edge.
-The cutting tool (Punch & die, or shearing blade) cuts the material if the applied shear stress exceeds the material’s shear strength.
+The cutting tool (punch & die, or shearing blade) cuts the material if the applied shear stress exceeds the material’s shear strength.

 Clearance between punch and die is required to facilitate the fracture of sheet metal material.
 High clearance between the tool and die causes burr on the cutting edge.